RockHong/vim-env/README.md

 ### Linux/cygwin
 Download this repository by using `git clone` or other means.

-Go into the directory of this repository, and run
+Go into the directory of this repository, and run (not `. install.sh`)

 	./install.sh